Travel for treatment bookings - Information for health providers

 If possible, advise the paramedic the patient has DVA entitlements.
 DVA will pay for the ambulance if their treatment is for a condition covered by their Veteran Card.

-The ambulance service provider will invoice DVA for the service in line with DVA’s contracted arrangements with ambulance service providers.
+The ambulance service provider will invoice DVA directly.

 Non-emergency ambulance transport